uyuni-project/uyuni/.github/ISSUE_TEMPLATE/suma-mu-submission.md

 - [ ] Quick review changelogs with `tito-wrapper`, and request changes if needed
 - [ ] Check all the tests: everything should be green, or otherwise submission must be approved by QA

-# ToDo during the ssubmission window
+# ToDo during the submission window

 Add more tasks if needed (for example, asking Maintenace to change the channel definitions).